SabirWalid/Capstone-project/README.md

 ## 📖 Description

-Empower Refugees is a platform that helps refugees build brighter futures by:
+Refugees Techpreneurs is a platform that helps refugees build brighter futures by:
 - Recommending personalized career paths using AI
 - Connecting users with mentors
 - Offering interactive learning modules and toolkits